In today’s Grokking the System Design Interview review, you’ll discover this FAANG-level course in detail.

-All in all, Grokking the System Design Interview is a high-quality course.
+All in all, I really think Grokking the System Design Interview is a high-quality course.

 While this is a great course, I wouldn’t recommend it to code newbies or new engineers as there is a high opportunity cost.

-If you want to stand out in front of the pack of hungry FAANG applicants, study the system design tools of these challenges.
-They will do wonders for making you stand out when the big day comes to show your interviewers what you can do.
+If you want to stand out in front of the pack of hungry FAANG applicants, study the system design tools and problem-solving techniques featured in this course.

 👉 Check out Grokking the System Design Interview